bebelekele/my_landing-page/README.md

 # Technologies Used

 ### Core
+- HTML5 - Semantic and accessible markup
 - SCSS(Sass) (v1.70.0) — Styling

 ### Development & Deployment
+- Parcel (v2.12.0) - Fast bundler for development and production builds
 - ESLint (v8.57.0) — Code quality

+### Deployment
+- GitHub Pages — Hosting for the live demo

 # Getting Started
 Instruction on how to set up the project locally